Plastic Free Shopping: 100+ Best Zero Waste Stores in UK

 Located in the heart of Southampton, Rice Up Wholefoods is an independent wholefoods grocery store that specialises in vegan, zero waste and gluten-free products.
-They focus on affordable ethical staples but also boast very well stocked refill section!
-Bring your jars and containers to stock up on dried food stuffs, fresh fruit and veg as well as cleaning and bathroom products.
+They focus on affordable ethical staples but also boast a very well stocked refill section!
+Bring your jars and containers to stock up on dried foodstuffs, fresh fruit and veg as well as cleaning and bathroom products.

 The Green House At Stane Street, Pulborough

-The Green House At Stane Street describe themselves as a ‘back to basics store’.
-They live up their word, stocking a lovely array of packaging free fruit and veg, as well as other zero waste staples.
+The Green House At Stane Street describes itself as a ‘back to basics store’.
+They live up to their word, stocking a lovely array of packaging free fruit and veg, as well as other zero waste staples.
 They are not so basic in that they also sell fresh bread, sweets and chocolates.

 The Source Bulk Foods Store, Brighton

 The latest edition of The Source Bulk Foods Store opened in Brighton at the end of 2019.
 This waste-fighting franchise now have 3 stores, including their shops in Chiswick and Hackney.
 These packaging free health food shops cater to both foodies and eco conscious consumers.
 They boast 450 quality zero waste ingredients and their nutritious range caters to all dietary requirements.
 They even have kombucha on tap!

 Do you know of other zero waste shops we should be including?
 Let us know in the comments below!

 Get our 21 easy ways to go zero waste e-book!
 Click here to download.